profile

 At Segpay, we’re always trying to help develop new solutions for our merchants.

 After applying to several places, she met Segpay’s president and CEO, Cathy Beardsley.
 Ucros found Beardsley easy to relate to.
-The two hit it off right away, talking about their kids and pets, and Ucros made the decision to take the job based on Beardsley’s warm welcome.
+The two hit it off right away, talking about their kids and pets, and Ucros made the decision to accept the position based on Beardsley’s warm welcome.

 At the time, she was unfamiliar with the industry — but that quickly changed.
-Now, after four years as a Segpay account manager, she says she would not change a thing, and sheds light on her journey thus far as WIA’s Woman of the Month.
+Now, after four years as a Segpay account manager, she says she would not change a thing, and sheds light on her journey thus far as our WIA Woman of the Month.

-XBIZ: How has your role at Segpay evolved over time?
+XBIZ: How has your role at Segpay evolved since joining the company?

 UCROS: I started as a sales support representative, but I’m always striving to grow and learn and Segpay noticed that.
 As time went on, I was given more and more accounts to manage.
 Now, I attend trade shows and manage my own book of accounts.
 I love working with our merchants.
 Seeing them at shows in person is an extra bonus.